evennia/evennia/docs/source/Howtos/Evennia-for-roleplaying-sessions.md

 7
 ```

-Use `help dice` to see what syntax is supported or look at `evennia/contrib/dice.py` to see how it's
+Use `help dice` to see what syntax is supported or look at `evennia/contrib/dice.py` to see how it's implemented.
-implemented.

 ## Rooms

 Evennia comes with rooms out of the box, so no extra work needed.
-A GM will automatically have all
-needed building commands available.
+A GM will automatically have all needed building commands available.
 A fuller go-through is found in the [Building tutorial](Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md).
 Here are some useful highlights:

-* `@dig roomname;alias = exit_there;alias, exit_back;alias` - this is the basic command for digging
-a new room.
+* `dig roomname;alias = exit_there;alias, exit_back;alias` - this is the basic command for digging a new room.
 You can specify any exit-names and just enter the name of that exit to go there.
-* `@tunnel direction = roomname` - this is a specialized command that only accepts directions in the
-cardinal directions (n,ne,e,se,s,sw,w,nw) as well as in/out and up/down.
-It also automatically
-builds "matching" exits back in the opposite direction.
+* `tunnel direction = roomname` - this is a specialized command that only accepts directions in the cardinal directions (n,ne,e,se,s,sw,w,nw) as well as in/out and up/down.
+It also automatically builds "matching" exits back in the opposite direction.
-* `@create/drop objectname` - this creates and drops a new simple object in the current location.
+* `create/drop objectname` - this creates and drops a new simple object in the current location.
-* `@desc obj` - change the look-description of the object.
+* `desc obj` - change the look-description of the object.
-* `@tel object = location` - teleport an object to a named location.
+* `tel object = location` - teleport an object to a named location.
-* `@search objectname` - locate an object in the database.
+* `search objectname` - locate an object in the database.

-> TODO: Describe how to add a logging room, that logs says and poses to a log file that people can
-access after the fact.
+> TODO: Describe how to add a logging room, that logs says and poses to a log file that people can access after the fact.

 ## Channels

-Evennia comes with [Channels](../Components/Channels.md) in-built and they are described fully in the
+Evennia comes with [Channels](../Components/Channels.md) in-built and they are described fully in the documentation.
-documentation.
 For brevity, here are the relevant commands for normal use:

-* `@ccreate new_channel;alias;alias = short description` - Creates a new channel.
+* `channel/create = new_channel;alias;alias = short description` - Creates a new channel.
-* `addcom channel` - join an existing channel.
-Use `addcom alias = channel` to add a new alias you
+* `channel/sub channel` - subscribe to a channel.
-can use to talk to the channel, as many as desired.
-* `delcom alias or channel` - remove an alias from a channel or, if the real channel name is given,
+* `channel/unsub channel` - unsubscribel from a channel.
-unsubscribe completely.
-* `@channels` lists all available channels, including your subscriptions and any aliases you have
-set up for them.
+* `channels` lists all available channels, including your subscriptions and any aliases you have set up for them.

 You can read channel history: if you for example are chatting on the `public` channel you can do
 `public/history` to see the 20 last posts to that channel or `public/history 32` to view twenty